formsend/nano/README.md

 On most endpoints, you can expect to have 5 requests, per second. **This is plenty for most use cases.** Hitting the limit multiple times per day may result in longer lockouts or permanent ban.

-If you need lots of simultaneous API calls, please let us know in advanced.
+If you need lots of simultaneous API calls, please let us know in advance.

 Email [Formsend](mailto:hello@forward.miami?subject=Nano.to&nbsp;Api&nbsp;Use), subject line 'Nano.to Api Use'.